wildapt01/contact-list-simple/ARTICLE.md

 The folder `assets` will host a `favicon` file and an image file for the background.
 I prefer having a favicon just to avoid that pesky 404 error in the browser when Chrome does not find it.
 The folder `scripts` will have all the source code obviously, and `styling` the CSS files.
 Nothing new here, just plain and simple organisation.

 Copy your favorite favicon and image in PNG format into the `assets` folder.
 Open `index.html` to start the page and linking stuff.
-By typing a bang `!` in VSC, we have the basic HTML code for or page, like so:
+By typing a bang `!` in VSC, we have the basic HTML code for our page, like so:

 ```html
 <!DOCTYPE html>